erdanielli/spring-boot-graceful-shutdown/README.md

 ### Limitations

 1. Supports only servlet based web applications;
-2. Undertow is prefered, but Tomcat is also supported;
+2. Undertow is preferred, but Tomcat is also supported;
-3. No Jetty support.
+3. No Jetty support yet.

 ### Installation

+This library has no transitive dependencies and is a complement to an already functional environment.
+It assumes that you added all the desidered spring-boot-starters previously.

 - If you're on Spring Boot 2.1
 ```